money-god/auction-keeper/README.md

 `--keep-collateral-in-safe-engine-on-exit` Do not `exit` collateral on shutdown

-`--return-collateral-interval SECS` Delay from the moment the keeper wins a collateral auction and until it `exit`s won collateral out of the `SAFEEngine`.
+`--return-collateral-interval SECS` How often, in seconds, the keeper `exit`s won collateral from `SAFEEngine`.
 Pass `0` to disable completely.
 Defaults to `300`

 `--safe-engine-system-coin-target ALL|<integer>` Amount of system coins the keeper will try to keep in `SAFEEngine` by rebalancing with `join`s and `exit`s between its own wallet and its balance inside GEB.
-By default there is no target.
+Defaults to `ALL` and the keeper will `join` all of an account's systems coins.

 ### **Rebalancing**